Greedycell/CoC-6.56.1/README.md

-# CoC-5.2.4
+# CoC-6.56.1
-First open-source server for Clash Of Clans 5.2.4!
+Open-source server for Clash Of Clans 5.2.4-6.56.1!
+(Fork of Solaree with alot of fixes and 6.56.1 compatability)

 ## Requirements
 **Python** (3.9 - 3.11)